Chunyu-Lin-bjtu/autoware-wiki/Design-Rules.md

 Design is important for readability and maintainability.
 It is highly recommended to follow the design rules for distributing your idea.
+The outline is based on [the overview](https://github.com/CPFL/Autoware/wiki/Overview).

 # Namespace